Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 ### Scenarios

 #### keys:
-- setup : list of commands, that are run once at the beginning
+- `setup` : list of commands, that are run once at the beginning
-- between_runs : list of commands, that are run in between each test scenario
+- `between_runs` : list of commands, that are run in between each test scenario
-- cleanup : list of commands, that are run once at the end of all tests
+- `cleanup` : list of commands, that are run once at the end of all tests
-- default_executable (optional) : path to the tested executable; the --executable argument has priority over this
+- `default_executable` (optional) : path to the tested executable; the --executable argument has priority over this
-- scenarios : set of testing scenarios containing:
+- `scenarios` : set of testing scenarios containing:
-  - name : test name; must be unique
+  - `name` : test name; must be unique
-  - timeout_s (optional) : time in seconds (can be decimal) after which the run is terminated (SIGTERM).
+  - `timeout_s` (optional) : time in seconds (can be decimal) after which the run is terminated (SIGTERM).
 10 seconds after SIGTERM, SIGKILL is sent
-  - arguments (optional) : list of program arguments for the tested executable
+  - `arguments` (optional) : list of program arguments for the tested executable
-  - actions (optional) : list of commands, that are run in parallel with the tested executable.
+  - `actions` (optional) : list of commands, that are run in parallel with the tested executable.
 If any of the commands exit with a non 0 return code, the test fails.
 Make sure actions are written in a way, where no action is running after the tested executable ends (whis may lead to commands running during clean-up steps or other tests)

-note: all keys that accept a list of commands can have nested lists; nesting will run the commands in a new thread
+note: `setup`, `between_runs`, `cleanup` and `action` keys accept nested arrays of strings as values; each string is a command that will be sequentially launched as a python multiprocessing Process; if the next value in line is an array, commands inside will be launched in a parallel thread

 #### Example
 Scenario json:
 ```json